AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex4/README.md

   npm audit fix --force
 ```
 💡 **Note:**
+- **Successful Execution, No Changes:** The tool ran perfectly, but the project's vulnerability counts remain completely unchanged.

-The automated tool executed successfully, but it did not modify our vulnerabilities.
-This is because 'npm audit fix' is strictly bound by [Semantic Versioning (SemVer)](https://docs.npmjs.com/about-semantic-versioning) rules.
-It is designed to only apply safe, minor patches that won't break your code.
+- **Strict SemVer Compliance:** This occurs because 'npm audit fix' is bound by [Semantic Versioning (SemVer) rules](https://docs.npmjs.com/about-semantic-versioning).
+It is designed to only apply safe, backward-compatible minor patches that are guaranteed not to break your existing application code.

-Because our core framework (@sap/cds) is locked into an outdated major version line (7.x), npm safely stops itself from upgrading to the modern, secure releases (8.x or 9.x).
+- ** Major Version Bottleneck:** Our core framework (@sap/cds) is locked into an outdated major version lifecycle (7.x).
+Moving to modern, secure releases (8.x or 9.x) involves breaking architectural changes, which the automated tool safely blocks.

-To fix these 15 vulnerabilities, we must move to Phase 2 and manually upgrade our direct boundaries.
+- **The Path Forward:** To resolve these 15 stubborn vulnerabilities, we must advance to Phase 2 and manually upgrade our direct dependency boundaries.

 ### Phase 2 — Manual Major-Version Upgrades
 To resolve major version mismatches and deprecations, we must transition to a manual remediation strategy, in this phase we resolves each critical and high vulnerability through explicit, targeted manual package upgrade

 ```
-npm install @sap/cds@latest @sap/cds-dk@latest @sap/xssec@latest @cap-js/sqlite@latest express@~4.22.2
+npm install @sap/cds@latest @sap/cds-dk@latest @sap/xssec@latest @cap-js/sqlite@latest express@latest
 ```
 Expected output
 ```